July 21, 2024

 Edgewood Home Owner Advocacy

-www.edgewoodhoa.org is an independent community-interest website created to share local news, events, and civic resources in the Birdcage Heights / Edgewood area of Citrus Heights, California.
+Edgewoodhoa.org is an independent community-interest website created to share local news, events, and civic resources in the Birdcage Heights / Edgewood area of Citrus Heights, California.
 It operates solely for neighborhood news, transparency, and to foster open communication among residents.
-It is not connected to any homeowners association, property manager, or common-interest development.
+Edgewoodhoa.org is not affiliated with, sponsored by, endorsed by, operated by, or connected to any homeowners association, property manager, HOA board, or common-interest development.